Academics

 Open to students who have completed Handbells I or who have taken or are currently enrolled in Orchestra or Camerata Choir, or with permission of the instructor.
 Members can learn to perform in a traditional Handbells choir at an advanced level.
 Students will explore a variety of music literature and performance techniques.
 Highlights of this class include concerts on and off campus at area schools, nursing homes, parishes and other events.
 This course may be repeated.

-Prerequisite: Consent of instructor or previously enrolled in Handbells, Orchestra or Camerata Choir
+Prerequisite: Consent of instructor or Handbells 6200, Orchestra or Camerata Choir

 • ORCHESTRA - 6231 AND 6232